HewlettPackard/hpe-solutions-openshift/README.md

     HPE Reference Configuration for Red Hat OpenShift on HPE Synergy and HPE 3PAR StoreServ Storage URL - http://h20195.www2.hpe.com/V2/GetDocument.aspx?docname=a00056102enw

+The Deployment Guide provides detailed instructions on how to deploy the solution and is available at https://hewlettpackard.github.io/hpe-solutions-openshift/

 LICENSE - Referenced by content in this repository